 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a 25-square tear-off in Des Moines?
-The rule is: one square of asphalt shingles equals roughly two-thirds of a cubic yard; therefore, a 20-yard low-wall roll-off handles most residential jobs.
-We monitor tonnage closely to ensure you stay within your limit; our team helps set the right container.
+How big a roll-off do you actually need for a 25-square tear-off in Des Moines?
+The math is simple: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our 20-yard container handles the tonnage; a low-wall roll-off makes loading easier.
+This covers most residential projects across Polk, keeping your site clear during the work.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Des Moines residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.